 We have taken the decision to hold our Annual General Meeting (AGM) by virtual means again this year.
-In order to attend and participate in this year's AGM please see instructions below; -
+In order to attend and participate in this year's AGM please see instructions below: -

-- 1) Please register to attend the Annual General Meeting online at www.progressivecu.ie by close of business on 7 December 2023. - 2) Your login details will be emailed to you once you are verified as a member that is eligible to attend. - We will also email you a copy of the minutes of last year's AGM and Standing Orders for this year's AGM.
-Please read these before the meeting. - 4) Please submit questions to the Board in advance of the AGM by e-mailing agm@progressivecu.ie and the Board will address these during the AGM - 5) Before the date of the AGM, we would advise you to familiarise yourself with Zoom and prepare for the event ahead of time. - 6) The starting time will be at 7pm on 11 December 2023.
-However, we suggest you login a little bit earlier to avoid any last minute technical issues. - 7) Please click on the link provided.
-Please note that your login details are specific to you and can only be used on one device. - 8) Please wait for the host (Chair) to start the meeting.
-While you are waiting, you can test your computer audio.
-Please make sure it is turned on and at the right volume. - 9) You will be asked your name before joining the meeting.
+- Please register to attend the Annual General Meeting online at www.progressivecu.ie by close of 1) business on 29 November 2024. - 2) Your login details will be emailed to you once you are verified as a member that is eligible to attend. - We will also email you a copy of the minutes of last year's AGM and Standing Orders for this Year's AGM.
+3) Please read these before the meeting. - Please submit questions to the board in advance of the AGM by e-mailing agm@progressivecu.ie and 4) the board will address these during the AGM. - Before the date of the AGM, we would advise you to familiarise yourself with Zoom and prepare for the 5) event ahead of time. - The starting time will be at 7pm on 3 December 2024.
+However, we suggest to you to login a little bit 6) earlier to avoid any last minute technical issues. - Please click on the link provided.
+Please note that your login details are specific to you and can only be 7) used on one device. - Please wait for the host (Chair) to start the meeting.
+While you are waiting, you can test your computer 8) audio.
+Please make sure it is turned on and at the right volume. - You will be asked your name before joining the meeting.
 Please fill in the field with Name and Surname.
 This information will be used to identify you for the purposes of determining a quorum. - 10) Please select "Join with Computer Audio", so that you will be able to see and hear the Chair and any persons presenting. - 11) All non-presenting participants will be muted to allow the smooth running of the meeting.
 However, you can type a question to the host by clicking on the "Chat" button at the bottom of the page. - 12) During the meeting you will be given the option to vote anonymously online for the election of officers and on resolutions proposed to be passed at the meeting.
 A screen will pop up and you will be asked to vote. - 13) Please note that the Virtual AGM will be recorded for minute-taking and archiving purposes, so any contribution you make will be recorded. - 14) At the end of the AGM, the host will close the Zoom Meeting.